lyndon025/playtested/src/content/article/2022-12-04-need-for-speed-goes-anime-style--need-for-speed-unbound---review.md

 ---
-title: "Need for Speed goes Anime style | Need for Speed: Unbound - Review"
+author: lyndonguitar
+category: Review
-description: "Need for Speed is back, and it's back in style.
+description: 'Need for Speed is back, and it''s back in style.
 Its newest game, Need for Speed: Unbound takes us to Lakeshore City.
-Here, street racing, drifting, and NOS usage reign supreme, in which the local cops are actively trying to stop."
+Here, street racing, drifting, and NOS usage reign supreme, in which the local cops are actively trying to stop.'
+featured: false
 pubDate: 2022-12-04
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "need-for-speed™-unbound"]
+tags:
-featured: false
+- taptap
+- need-for-speed™-unbound
-thumb: "/images/reviews/2022-12-04-need-for-speed-goes-anime-style--need-for-speed-unbound---review-0.avif"
+thumb: /images/reviews/2022-12-04-need-for-speed-goes-anime-style--need-for-speed-unbound---review-0.avif
+title: 'Need for Speed goes Anime style | Need for Speed: Unbound - Review'
 ---

 <div class="gallery">